osisoft/testing-content/Content_Portal/Documentation/Identity/api-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider Header"></a>

-Get header for an identity provider to check if the identity provider exists.
+Validates that a identity provider exists

 ### Request
 ```text